wilsonmar/oss-perf/jenkins.md

 0. Clicking <strong>Recent Changes</strong> on the Status screen is the same as clicking Changes on the left menu.
 0. Click Status on the left menu to return to the higher level screen.

-0. Click either <strong>Workspace</strong> link to view input files (pulled from Github).
-0. Click the cookie crumbs link at the top to return to the job status screen.

-0. Click the Coverage Trend link at the left menu.
-It does not display if the add-on is not installed.

    CAUTION: If you're just looking around, don't click the Disable button on the right or the Delete button on the left menu.